teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # How to Prevent Cloning

 **Copyright Registration**.
 First, register the US copyright to your games.
 It's not particularly expensive.
 I've collected the Copyright Office's [recent guidance on video game copyright registration here](/video-game-copyright-registration/).
-I'd suggest registration of several copyrights to cover several different aspects of your game, including any particularly interesting characters or art.
+Register several copyrights covering several different aspects of your game, including the code itself and any particularly interesting characters or art.
 Think about the creative expression in your game, and try to hone in on these creative aspects when filing for a copyright.

-You can even register copyrights before you publish your game, to avoid a scenario like [Ridiculous Fishing](http://www.polygon.com/2012/10/5/3461458/cloning-case-files-vlambeer).
+You can even register copyrights *before* you publish your game, to avoid a  [Ridiculous Fishing](http://www.polygon.com/2012/10/5/3461458/cloning-case-files-vlambeer) scenario, where the clone launches *before* the original.

 **Trademark Registration**.
 Second, register the US Trademark in the name of your game.
 This is more expensive, but it provides broader rights.
 It prevents other people from making a similar game under a *similar title*.
 If you own the registered trademark, you can at least force cloners to think up a different name.

+We discuss [trademark law in detail](/trademark-basics/), and offer a [walkthrough of the trademark registration process](http://adlervermillion.com/how-to-trademark-part-2-registration-guide/).

 **Patents**.
 Third, consider patents.
 This is the most expensive option, but if you are building a truly new and innovative game, a small patent portfolio may be a worthwhile investment.

 <img src="/images/patent-drawings/pong-patent-1972.png">

 Finally, remember that an aggressive legal approach can backfire.
+Consider a public relations campaign before, or in tandem with, any legal action.